taw00/howto/howto-run-an-application-from-a-usb-drive-on-linux.md

 ## So, what to do?

+There are a number of ways to allow executing scripts and applications from a USB drive formatted as a FAT32 filesystem.
+But we'll examine one method that is rather simple and doesn't ask the user to be a system administrator.

 This is where the fuse filesystem once again proves itself to be the swiss-army-knife of filesystems.
 Someone made it possible to mirror a directory onto a fuse-mount, and then allow you to change the permissions of the files